Hazebyte/CrateReloaded/documentation/docs/reference/enchantmentList.md

-# Effects
+# Enchantment
-CrateReloaded supports effects such as **glow**, and others to get your crates shining!
+CrateReloaded supports enchantments such as **glow**, and others to get your crates shining!

 ID | Enchantment Name
 ---|------------------